Prometheus052404/CIRCUIT/README.md

   - Connect ICs with wires.
   - Simulate the circuit and observe the output.

-- **IC Manipulation**: Set and retrieve pin values, connect ICs to each other, and use logic gates.
+- **IC Manipulation**: <br>
+  Set and retrieve pin values, connect ICs to each other, and use logic gates.

-- **Operator Overloading**: Use operators for pin manipulation, IC comparison, and power connections.
+- **Operator Overloading**: <br>
+  Use operators for pin manipulation, IC comparison, and power connections.

-- **Error Handling**: The program handles invalid inputs and operations gracefully.
+- **Error Handling**: <br>
+  The program handles invalid inputs and operations gracefully.

-- **Virtual Functions**: Define a `simulate()` function for IC-specific behavior and execute digital logic.
+- **Virtual Functions**: <br>
+  Define a `simulate()` function for IC-specific behavior and execute digital logic.
 Simulate INDIVIDUAL ICs and view pin states after simulation.
 <br>

 ## Getting Started